Whittemore / Boston / U.S.A.

 A number of unidentified glass bottle manufacturers made these bottles over the several decades they were produced.
-Most of the earlier versions have mold numbers, or arrangements of bumps or dots on the base which served to identify the molds in use within the factory, but (in general) cannot indicate any specific glass manufacturer.
+Most of the earlier versions have mold numbers, or arrangements of raised bumps or dots on the base which served to identify the molds in use within the factory, but (in general) cannot indicate any specific glass manufacturer.
 There are many early Whittemore bottles that have no markings at all on the bottom.

 Click here to return to the Glass Bottle Marks pages.